Beyond Thought Leadership

-Utility disrupts the professional services sales cycle by answering the question “what do I need to do to navigate or address this issue today?”
+Utility attracts C-suite executives to content more than any other attribute.
+It is the quality most likely to move an executive audience closer to a purchasing decision, according to our more than a decade of research into what makes effective content stand out.
+Utility disrupts the professional services sales cycle by answering the question “How do I navigate or address this issue today?”
 Ideally, it provides the answer before the audience has asked it.
 It empowers audiences to act.
 With utility, authorities will be heeded.
 Without utility, it’s just talk.
 More talk means more noise.

-Authority Requires Skilled Participation
+3. Authority Requires Skilled Participation

-True authorities are willing to suit up on today’s media playing field.
-They play to serve audiences, not their own egos.
-That means disseminating their point of view on a medium that forces brevity, applies scrutiny and demands accuracy.
+True authorities are willing to enter the media fray.
+They speak to serve audiences, not their own egos.
+That means disseminating their point of view through a medium that forces brevity, applies scrutiny and demands accuracy.
 Engaging earned media compels our smartest and most informed thinkers to distill their perspectives into easily digestible viewpoints.
-True authorities understand and embrace the constraint.

 Authorities provide the insights and perspective that actually make conversations smarter.
 With their skillful participation we can elevate the discourse, empower business leaders and build the kind of reputations that fuel success.